Reigraph Research

 The Follow-Up Question That Changes Everything

-In our previous study, we ran 856 statistical tests across 14 technical indicators and 5 ETFs over 20 years.
-The verdict was clear: mean-reversion signals (RSI < 30, Keltner Channel lower touch, OBV divergence) are statistically real.
+In our previous study, we ran 856 statistical tests across 14 technical indicators and 5 ETFs over 20 years (2003-2023).
+The verdict was clear: mean-reversion signals (RSI < 30, Keltner Channel lower touch, OBV divergence) are statistically real, with permutation p-values below 0.0001.
 Trend-following signals (SMA crossovers, PSAR, ROC) are noise.

 The natural next question: does this hold for individual stocks?

 We took the three strongest indicators from that study and ran the same rigorous testing — Welch’s t-test, 5,000-permutation bootstrap, Bonferroni correction — against six individual names: NFLX, NVDA, WMT, COST, BAC, and JNJ.
-Ninety-six hypothesis tests, 20 years of data.
+We used data from 2003 to 2023, performing ninety-six hypothesis tests in total.

 The result wasn’t what we expected.
-The signals work — but on some stocks they work in reverse.
+The signals work — but on some stocks they manifest in reverse.

 The Setup